bekk/bekk-christmas/post/css/oops-i-grid-it-again.md

 ![grid lines vs grid tracks](/assets/screen-shot-2019-12-01-at-20.34.54.png "grid lines vs grid tracks")

 With grid-lines, you place each item by defining from which column/row line to which column/row line you want your item stretch.
 For instance, if I want my `.header` item to stretch from the first grid line to the last grid line I could use: `grid-column-start: 1` and `grid-column-end: 4`.
-However, I can also use a shorthand:  `.header { grid-column: 1/4 }`.
+However, I can also use a shorthand like in the example below:

 <iframe width="560" height="315" src="https://codepen.io/Myau/pen/yLyBdqb"></iframe>

 To use grid tracks, you first have to define your `grid-template-areas` by naming each cell.
 Then tell your grid item which cell(s) it should cover with just one line, `grid-area: header`.
 I prefer this method as it is less code and easier to remember the cell names rather than the grid lines 😊.

 <iframe width="560" height="315" src="https://codepen.io/Myau/pen/PowYOyq"></iframe>